andrewtrudeau/bootcamp-project-2/README.md

 ## Test

 Uploaded our own images to see if there were any bugs in our code.
-Run tests in insomnia, add comments etc.
+Run tests in insomnia, add comments, etc.

 ## Github